UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Method

-\textbf{Regularization.} Training with only the consistency loss can drive $p_\phi$ to a trivial convergence (e.g., always yielding the same outputs for arbitrary inputs).
-To avoid this, we introduce regularizations for both modalities.
-On the text side, we demand $p_\phi$ to fit the endpoint text tokens $\mathbf{v}^K$ with an objective similar to $\mathcal{L}_{NTP}$, which ensures Show-o Turbo excels in image-to-text modeling.
-On the image side, we record the prediction distributions of the recovered image tokens at each sampling step during the trajectory collection procedure.
-The concentration of these distributions contains rich information about the generation process of the teacher Show-o, such as the easy-to-difficult hierarchy, so we advocate using them as another guidance for $p_\phi(\cdot|\mathbf{u}^k, \mathbf{v})$.
+\textbf{Regularization.} Training UniCMs with only consistency loss in discrete multimodal denoising can lead to trivial convergence (e.g., identical outputs for varied inputs).
+To prevent this, we add regularizations for both modalities.
+For text, $p_\phi$ must fit endpoint tokens $\mathbf{v}^K$ via an NTP objective.
+For images, we observe that the prediction logits of recovered image tokens contain rich information (e.g., easy-to-difficult hierarchies), so record them at each sampling step during trajectory collection (detailed in Appendix~\ref{sec:regdetail}, Figure~\ref{fig:reg}).
+Then, we use the logits as targets to regularize $p_\phi(\cdot|\mathbf{u}^k, \mathbf{v})$.